Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 -----------

-The LED Strip :ref:`Bricklet <primer_bricklets>` can be used to control LED strips and LED pixels that are equipped with the WS2801, WS2811 or WS2812 LED driver.
+The LED Strip :ref:`Bricklet <primer_bricklets>` can be used to control LED strips and LED pixels that are equipped with the WS2801, WS2811, WS2812/SK6812 (NeoPixel RGB), SK6812RGBW (NeoPixel RGBW), LPD8806 or APA102 (DotStar) LED driver.
-It is possible to independently control 320 RGB LEDs (960 individual LEDs) over the connected :ref:`Brick <primer_bricks>`.
+It is possible to independently control 320 RGB or 240 RGBW LEDs (960 individual LEDs) over the connected :ref:`Brick <primer_bricks>`.

 The API allows to change all LEDs at the same time with a fixed update rate